 CLICK HERE to download the Return to Play guidance sheet

-- Before doing so, please ensure any training is done in a safe space and you conduct your own risk assessment.
-CLICK HERE for our risk guidance document and CLICK HERE for an example risk assessment from Nottingham Touch Club
+- Before doing so, please ensure any training is done in a safe space and you conduct your own risk assessment (link above)

 - Whoever runs your session must keep a register of who attends which session, including telephone numbers and emails, for contact tracing purposes